Highlights

 What’s the impact?

-Although companies already need to report material nature-related information under IFRS S1 (after their first year of reporting3), this project aims to help them do so more effectively.
+Although companies already need to report material nature-related information under IFRS S1 (after their first year of reporting2), this project aims to help them do so more effectively.

-Companies would have comprehensive support to apply IFRS S1, IFRS S2 and related SASB industry guidance to a broad spectrum of nature-related topics.
-These could include land use, pollution, resource extraction, water and biodiversity.
+The new guidance would provide more comprehensive support to apply IFRS S1, IFRS S2 and related SASB industry guidance to a broad range of nature-related topics, such as land use, pollution, resource extraction, water and biodiversity.

-By taking a holistic approach to a broad range of nature-related risks and opportunities, IFRS Sustainability Disclosure Standards would differ from ESRS, which set separate standards for individual topics.
-The proposals will take time to develop and, once finalised, will need to be endorsed locally to become effective.
+The proposals will take time to develop and, once finalised, will need to be adopted locally to become mandatory.
 An exposure draft is expected in October 2026, to be followed by a period of public consultation and revision.
-It is not yet known what form the new disclosure requirements would take.
-They could be introduced as application guidance to IFRS S1, as a new standard or through another mechanism.

 Actions for management